zackgithuboriginal/trestore-milestone-project-4/README.md

 #### OrderLineItem model

-The posts collection is where all of the posts made by users are stored in the database.
-It uses MongoDB's ObjectId value as a unique key and stores all other details necessary to the display and tracking of the post in its data fields.
+The OrderLineItem model is used to store the product and quantity details of each order.
+For every product in the basket at the time of the checkout an OrderLineItem object is created containing the Product object and the quantity of that product in the basket as well as the Order object of the order it is attached to and the linitem_total or subtotal of the quantity of the producct.

     class OrderLineItem(models.Model):